Southeast socked by rare snowstorm ahead of 'bomb cyclone' forecast to hit Northeast

 The NWS warned areas along coastal areas of New Jersey and the Mid-Atlantic could see up to 6 inches of snow, while parts of New England may see over a foot and high winds, prompting a blizzard warning.

+Airlines are preparing for the storm in advance, and have canceled more than 3,060 flights Thursday as of 9:45 p.m.
+Wednesday night, according to FlightAware.

+New York City Mayor Bill de Blasio canceled school for New York students on Thursday amid the impending weather.

-Fox News' Terace Garnier and Travis Fedschun and The Associated Press contributed to this report.
+Fox News' Terace Garnier, Travis Fedschun and The Associated Press contributed to this report.